 Let’s say an individual just decided that they need a new coat for autumn or a bigger car.
 It’s SEO, ads, online presence and content that bring these potential customers to your site over your competitors.

 But perhaps your existing happy customers have recommended you to their friends, because of your amazing service.
 When this person visits your page you are given the chance to deliver your best customer service by providing real-time support and additional information about products.

-Sometimes it’s enough for the customer to see that you're available, just like in real life situation.
+Sometimes it’s enough for the customer to see that you're available, just like in real-life situations.
 As an example, let’s say that you have an online shop, and someone enters your site for the first time.

 And let’s not forget that live chat is the biggest lead generator for many B2B companies.
 The importance of being available to a potential customer when they are actively looking for a solution to their problem, in the right state of mind and interested in what you have to offer could not be highlighted enough.
 It’s all about timing.

 3. Use live chat to drive conversion